MinghuiChen43/awesome-deep-phenomena/README.md

   - Key Word: Ordinary Differential Equations.
   - <details><summary>Digest</summary> a fundamental issue is that the solution to an ordinary differential equation is determined by its initial condition, and there is no mechanism for adjusting the trajectory based on subsequent observations.
 Here, we demonstrate how this may be resolved through the well-understood mathematics of controlled differential equations.

+- Finite-sample Analysis of Interpolating Linear Classifiers in the Overparameterized Regime. [[paper]](https://arxiv.org/abs/2004.12019)
+  - Niladri S. Chatterji, Philip M. Long. *JMLR*
+  - Key Word: Benign Overfitting; Finite-Sample Analysis.
+  - <details><summary>Digest</summary> We prove bounds on the population risk of the maximum margin algorithm for two-class linear classification.
+For linearly separable training data, the maximum margin algorithm has been shown in previous work to be equivalent to a limit of training with logistic loss using gradient descent, as the training error is driven to zero.
+We analyze this algorithm applied to random data including misclassification noise.
+Our assumptions on the clean data include the case in which the class-conditional distributions are standard normal distributions.
+The misclassification noise may be chosen by an adversary, subject to a limit on the fraction of corrupted labels.
+Our bounds show that, with sufficient over-parameterization, the maximum margin algorithm trained on noisy data can achieve nearly optimal population risk.

 - Dissecting Neural ODEs. [[paper]](https://arxiv.org/abs/2002.08071) [[code]](https://github.com/DiffEqML/diffeqml-research/tree/master/dissecting-neural-odes)
   - Stefano Massaroli, Michael Poli, Jinkyoo Park, Atsushi Yamashita, Hajime Asama. *NeurIPS 2020*
   - Key Word: Ordinary Differential Equations.